hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_launching_a_rocket_into_space_with_a2a9c459-3f6a-4d2a-9547-1a24a11a0378-0_0.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A team of AInauts launching a rocket into space, with the Earth visible in the background."
+"A team of Ainautes launching a rocket into space, with the Earth visible in the background."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.
 -->